vtex-apps/service-course/course/steps/04_clients/en.md

 ## Activity

-In this step, we will implement the Anaylitcs client.
-At the beginning, it's important to emphasize that that is a function in the `utils` folder, called `randomNumber`.
-So, let's create a file named `analytics.ts` in the `/node/clients/` directory.
-This file will be our client.
+In this step, we will implement the Anaylitcs client.So,

-1. First, we will import and define our basic client, which will be a class that extends from `AppClient` that besides the constructor, has only one method, which will be `getLiveUsers` that's responsible for getting the number of product views in a well-defined structure: it's an array of objects of type `LiveUsersProduct`, which needs to be defined in a interface.
-This type has two fields: `slug`, the product ID - a **string** - and `liveUsers`, quantity of views - a **number**.

-    Below you can check the class sketch that will be used on this implementation and it's possible to see that the constructor is already implemented.
-It inherits from an app called `vtex.analytics@0.x`.
+1. First, in the `/node/clients/` directory, you will find a file called `analytics.ts`, which already has an sketch, just like the code block below.
+This is where you'll implement your client.

     ```ts
+    import { AppClient } from '@vtex/api'

+    export default class Analytics extends AppClient {}
+    ```

+    > You can noticed in this code block that Analytics is a client that extends from `AppClient`.

+2. The client needs to have a constructor and just a single method, called `getLiveUsers`.
+This method returns a promise of an array that its elements are of the type `LiveUsersProduct`.
+Using the code below, add the necessary code lines to the client:

+    ```diff
+    //node/clients/analytics.ts
     import { AppClient, InstanceOptions, IOContext } from '@vtex/api'

     export default class Analytics extends AppClient {
-      constructor(context: IOContext, options?: InstanceOptions) {
+    +  constructor(context: IOContext, options?: InstanceOptions) {
-        super('vtex.analytics@0.x', context, options)
+    +    super('vtex.mocked-analytics@0.x', context, options)
+    +  }

+    +  public getLiveUsers(): Promise<LiveUsersProduct[]> {}
     }

-      public async getLiveUsers(): Promise<LiveUsersProduct[]> {
-        //this.http.get()
-      }
-    }

-    interface LiveUsersProduct {
+    +interface LiveUsersProduct {
-      slug: string
+    +  slug: string
-      liveUsers: number
+    +  liveUsers: number
-    }
+    +}
     ```
+    >  The interface that is defined is going to be used as a typing on the method that we'll implement.

+3. Now it's necessary to implement the `getLiveUsers` method.
+It **returns** a HTTP GET request to a well-defined endpoint that is responsible for getting the data that is needed in this application.
+So add the following line to the method `getLiveUsers`:

+    ```ts
+    return this.http.get('_v/live-products')
+    ```

+    > The method that you've just created is will get the necessary data for this application: an array of objects that have two fields: `slug`, a string that represents the product ID and `liveUsers`, a number that is the quantity of users visualizing this product - which are the fields in the interface.

+4. With your analytics client already implemented, it's necessary to declare it as one of the clients in the `Clients` class, so it will be accessible by the `Context` that we talked about at the beginning of this step.

-3. In the `node/clients/` directory, go to the file called `index.ts` and add a get method to the class that extends `IOClients` that refers to the analytics client.
+    So, in the `node/clients/` directory, go to the file called `index.ts` and add a get method to the class that refers to the analytics client.
 It's also necessary to import the client that you created.
     ```diff
     // node/clients/index.ts
-    + import analytics from './analytics'
+    + import Analytics from '../clients/analytics'

     export class Clients extends IOClients {
     +  public get analytics() {
-    +    return this.getOrSet('analytics', analytics)
+    +    return this.getOrSet('analytics', Analytics)
       }
     }
     ```

-4. So as to see it working, it's possible to use `getLiveUsers` method inside the handler for the analytics client.
-Using a route that it's already defined in the project, it is possible to send a request to it and the handler of this route will call the method that we created.
+5. So as to see it working, it's possible to use `getLiveUsers` method inside the handler for the analytics client.
+Using a route that it's already defined in the project, it is possible to send a request to it and the handler responsible for this route will call the method that we created.

     Inside the node directory, there is a folder called `handlers`.
 There is already a file named `analytics.ts`, in which its necessary to do two things for your test to work: get the analytics client from `ctx` and replace the content of `ctx.body` with the method mentioned before, as you can see in the code block below:
     ```diff